 Am I Eligible for MTM?

-Your enrolled dependents are also eligible to participate in MTM, provided they meet the requirements listed above.
+You and your enrolled dependents are eligible to participate in the MTM program if:

 - Choose Your MTM Pharmacist